openedx-unsupported/edx-certificates/README.md

-# Read-only certificate code
+# edx-certificates

-This is a copy of the code we use the generate certificates at edX.
+This is the code we use the generate certificates at edX.
-Unfortunately, our code is in the same repo as our certificate templates, which our partners would not like distributed.
-The code is not very flexible, but if there are parts that are helpful for you, please feel free to use them.

-We would like to build a better certificate generation facility soon, but in the meantime, this code might help you.

 # Generate edX certificates